merlinz01/ldapserver/README.md

 ## Usage

 This package provides an interface similar to that of `net/http`.
-See `test/main.go` for a working example implementation.
+See `test/main.go` for a working demo implementation.

 ### Create a handler